ton-blockchain/ton-connect/requests-responses.md

 Where `<transaction-payload>` is JSON with following properties:

 * `valid_until` (integer, optional): unix timestamp. after th moment transaction will be invalid.
+* `network` (NETWORK, optional): The network (mainnet or testnet) where DApp intends to send the transaction.
+If not set, the transaction is sent to the network currently set in the wallet, but this is not safe and DApp should always strive to set the network.
+If the `network` parameter is set, but the wallet has a different network set, the wallet should show an alert and DO NOT ALLOW TO SEND this transaction.
+* `from` (string, optional) - The sender address from which DApp intends to send the transaction.
+If not set, wallet allows user to select the sender's address at the moment of transaction approval.
+If `from` parameter is set, the wallet should DO NOT ALLOW user to select the sender's address; If sending from the specified address is impossible, the wallet should show an alert and DO NOT ALLOW TO SEND this transaction.
 * `messages` (array of messages): 1-4 outgoing messages from the wallet contract to other accounts.
 All messages are sent out in order, however **the wallet cannot guarantee that messages will be delivered and executed in same order**.

 Message structure: